-Is Georgia a rich country?
+Is Georgia a wealthy country?

 Georgia's main economic activities include cultivation of agricultural products such as grapes, citrus fruits, and hazelnuts; mining of manganese, copper, and gold; and producing alcoholic and nonalcoholic beverages, metals, machinery, and chemicals in small-scale industries.
 The country imports nearly all of its needed supplies of natural gas and oil products.
 It has sizeable hydropower capacity that now provides most of its electricity needs.